 Mengiste was also a writer on the documentary films The Invisible City: Kakuma, about a refugee camp in the middle of the Turkana desert in Kenya that has become the region’s fastest-growing community; and Girl Rising, which tells the stories of nine girls around the world, including Azmera, a thirteen-year-old from Ethiopia who refused an early marriage and whom Mengiste befriended while working on the project.
-The film features the voices of actors such as Meryl Streep, Liam Neeson, and Cate Blanchett.
+The film features the voices of actors Meryl Streep, Liam Neeson, and Cate Blanchett.
 It is part of the Girl Rising project, a global action campaign for girls’ education and empowerment.